SeanKilleen/seankilleen.github.io/_posts/2021-11-02-how-to-use-a-macro-to-shorten-link-text-in-google-sheets.md

 ---
 Google Sheets is a phenomenal tool for group collaboration, but occasionally I wish it could do a little bit more.

-Lately, this came into play when I had 400+ links with their full URLs in a spreadsheet and they were messy looking.
+Recently, I had 400+ links with their full URLs in a spreadsheet -- and reader, they were messy looking.
 I figured it would be nicer to have a link text of "Link" that points to the URL, rather than the URL itself.

 ## How I did it